LuukEbenau/LetsChess/README.md

 - ```sudo microk8s kubectl apply -f ./frontend```
 - etc. repeat for each folder

-and thats it! your application should be up and running
+and thats it! your application should be up and running.

 since the ingress makes use of host mapping, you should configure your OS's hostsfile to redirect the right (sub)domains to your application. in my case i've added: